 Applying to Student Finance in England, as a British Student based in the EU

-These notes are based on the experience of applying for Home Country Student Finance during 2021, from Student Finance England, from the perspective of a British student resident in the EU, starting at university in the UK in the autumn of 2021.
+These notes are based on the experience of applying for Home Country Student Finance in 2021, from Student Finance England, for a British student resident in the EU, starting university in the UK in the autumn of 2021.

-Note: different rules and processes may apply in other regions of the UK, e.g. Scotland.
+Note: Different rules and processes may apply in other regions of the UK, such as Scotland.

 Post-Brexit Rule Change

-Following Brexit, British Nationals resident in the EU for more than 3 years prior to 2021 are now eligible for Home Country student financing (fees + maintenance) in the UK (for courses that start before 2028).
-See the "Studying in the UK" section on the UK Gov Living in Europe page
+Following Brexit, British nationals resident in the EU for more than 3 years prior to 2021 are now eligible for Home Country student financing (fees + maintenance) in the UK for courses starting before 2028.
+Refer to the "Studying in the UK" section on the UK Gov Living in Europe page for more details.

-Similarly, applications for student financing are done as normal via Student Finance England (SFE).
+University applications are processed as usual via UCAS.
+Similarly, applications for student financing are done through Student Finance England (SFE).

-All British citizens that meet the criteria should be assessed as Home Country by each university.
+All British citizens who meet the criteria should be assessed as Home Country by each university.
 If not, an appeal should be made to the university.

 The Tricky Bit: National Insurance

-The main hurdle in obtaining student finance is obtaining a National Insurance Number (NINO).
-This is required in order to receive a maintenance loan (but not for fees).
+The main hurdle in obtaining student finance is securing a National Insurance Number (NINO), which is required to receive a maintenance loan (though not for fees).

-The typical experience is that the student will be accepted for student finance however they will then be asked to provide a NINO before the funds can be released.
-In theory this process is initiated by SFE, however in practice it will fail at the first hurdle because the first thing SFE will ask for is a UK address.
-A UK address is a requirement of the Department of Work and Pensions (DWP) who handle applications for new NINOs.
+Typically, the student will be accepted for student finance but will need to provide a NINO before funds are released.
+This process is initiated by SFE but often fails initially because SFE requests a UK address.
+A UK address is required by the Department of Work and Pensions (DWP), who handle new NINO applications.

-The NINO is normally automatically issued to children on their 16th birthday, if they are resident in the UK.
-If they are not resident, they will not have been sent a number, although this does not necessarily mean a number does not exist.
+NINOs are usually issued automatically to children on their 16th birthday if they are UK residents.
+If not, they won't receive a number, although this doesn't necessarily mean a number doesn't exist.

 The Good News

-If the child was born in the UK and received either Child Benefit or a Child Trust Fund, they should have been issued with a NINO then (although it won't have been called a NINO at the time!).
+If the child was born in the UK and received either Child Benefit or a Child Trust Fund, they should have been issued a NINO, although it may not have been called that at the time.

-In the case of the Child Trust Fund, the Unqiue Reference Number is the same as the child's future NINO (I have confirmed this with HMRC).
-This should be detailed on any correspondance relating to the Child Trust Fund.
+For the Child Trust Fund, the Unique Reference Number is the same as the child's future NINO (confirmed with HMRC).
+This should be detailed on any correspondence related to the Child Trust Fund.

 The Less Good News

-If the student does not have a NINO, the process is more complicated.
-In this case, a NINO can only be applied for once the student has taken up residence in the UK.
-The DWP reports that this can be take up to 16 weeks, however some people have reported doing this much more quickly with the help of SFE, who may be able to setup an interview with the Job Center as soon as the student arrives in the UK (I have no personal experience of this, but people generally report SFE as being helpful in this matter).
+If the student does not have a NINO, the process is more complex.
+A NINO can only be applied for once the student resides in the UK.
+The DWP indicates this can take up to 16 weeks, though some have expedited this with SFE's help, potentially setting up a Job Centre interview upon arrival in the UK.

 Further Information